NAU-IoT/RemotePiControl/README.md

 - Save file as {YourFileName}.py
 - Verify that permissions are set so that the script is executable by typing `chmod +x SCRIPTNAME.py` in the command line
 - Type `./{YourFileName}.py` into the command line to execute the script
+- Publish reset command to topic from broker
+- Done!